Pulsar scintillations from corrugated reconnection sheets in the ISM: Astrophysical Picture

-Two regimes to generate pulsar scintillation have been considered.
-In the diffractive regime, the scattering/lensing angle is determined by the ratio of the wavelength $\lambda$ of the radio-waves, and the characteristic spatial scale $D$ of the scattering structure: $\theta\sim\lambda/D$.
+We define the diffractive limit of wave scattering when the angle is determined by the ratio of the wavelength $\lambda$ of the radio-waves, and the characteristic spatial scale $D$ of the scattering structure: $\theta\sim\lambda/D$.
 The brightness of the scattered image is determined by the amplitude of the wavefront modulation caused by the scattering structure.
-To explain the observed angles in the range $1-100$ mas at wavelength $\sim 1$m, requires structures in the ISM on scales of order $10^{6-8}$m.
-This imposes unexpected properties on the IISM, since this scale much smaller than the coloumb mean free path of protons and thus compressive perturbations of this scale are overdamped and decay esponentially on the sound-crossing time-scale.
+To explain the observed angles in the range $1-100$ mas at wavelength $\sim 1$m, requires structures in the ISM on transverse scales of order $10^{6-8}$m.
+This imposes unexpected properties on the IISM, since this scale much smaller than the coloumb mean free path of protons and thus compressive perturbations of this scale are overdamped and decay exponentially on the sound-crossing time-scale, which is hours to days.
 If one still assumes that somehow these perturbations are created and maintained, then the angular image of a pulsar, and therefore its dynamic spectrum, are superpositions of thousands of $\hbox{AU}/10^8\hbox{m}$ weak structures (for a 1-d scattering image), and are expected to be roughly Gaussian.
 The length scale is given by the path length difference, which in turn is inferred from the inverse scintillation correlation frequency.
-The asymmetric parabolically structured 2-D power spectrum of the dynamic spectrum, and the VLBI image of the scattering disk consisting of several prominent clumps, are inconsistent with such a picture.
+The asymmetric parabolically structured 2-D power spectrum of the dynamic spectrum containing inverted parabolic arcs, and the VLBI image of the scattering disk consisting of several prominent clumps, are inconsistent with such a picture.
 The number of $10^{6-8}$m eddies along the line of sight can be large, possibly $10^{13}$ for a pulsar at a distance of $\sim$ kpc.
 The total scattered power comes from the cumulative projected variation in refractive index, which grows as the square root of the number of eddies.
 Each eddie only needs to change the refractive index by a part in a million of the cumulative change, so a refractive index variation of a part in $\sim 10^{12}$ could account for the strong scintillation.
 But the superposition of scattering from such a large number of eddies would surely look very Gaussian by the central limit theorem.
 A requirement for the sum of $10^{13}$ contributions to appear intermittent in projection would lead to unphysically overpressurized eddies.

+A second mechanism is due to refractive lensing.
+For structures larger than the Fresnel scale